Voting in Modern Virginia

 Part of the increase in the percentage of registered voters can be attributed to the 1996 National Voter Registration Act, making it possible to register to vote when dealing with the Department of Motor Vehicles.
 In 1996, Virginia also stopped automatically purging registered voters if they had not cast a ballot in the last four years.

-In addition, the General Assembly approved same-day registration beginning with the 2022 General Election.
+The 2020 General Assembly also approved same-day registration and voting, beginning with the 2022 General Election.
 The old deadline had required voters to register to vote in the correct precinct 21 days before an election.

 Voters can now appear at their precinct on Election Day, show identification to prove where they live, then register and vote a special green provisional ballot.
 The provisional ballot is required because the name of the unregistered voter will not have been listed in the electronic pollbook at the precinct.
 The five jurisdictions with the highest percentage of provisional ballots in 2023, ranging from 7.3% to 0.9%, were all university communities - Williamsburg, Charlottsville, Montgomery County, Harrisonburg, and Fredericksburg.